 Arizona Real Estate Salesperson Exam Overview

 The Arizona Real Estate Salesperson Exam is administered by Pearson VUE on behalf of the Arizona Department of Real Estate (ADRE).
-Arizona has unique requirements including a Fingerprint Clearance Card and one of the most comprehensive exams in the nation.
+Arizona has unique requirements that trip up out-of-state candidates: a 90-hour pre-licensing course, a separate 6-hour Arizona Contract Writing Course, a Level 1 Non-IVP Fingerprint Clearance Card, and a two-part exam you must pass before you can apply for a license.

-- Arizona Sales General (ReAZ-Sales-GE) — The national portion covering general real estate principles
+- Arizona Real Estate Sales - General (ReAZ-Sales-GE) — the national portion covering general real estate principles (80 scored questions)

-- Arizona Sales State (ReAZ-Sales-S) — The state-specific portion covering Arizona laws and regulations
+- Arizona Real Estate Sales - State (ReAZ-Sales-S) — the state-specific portion covering Arizona laws and rules (60 scored questions)

-Passing these exams qualifies you to work as a real estate salesperson in Arizona—one of the fastest-growing states with over 7.4 million residents and a booming real estate market, particularly in the Phoenix and Tucson metro areas.
+Passing both exams qualifies you to work as a real estate salesperson in Arizona, one of the fastest-growing states, with a booming market in the Phoenix and Tucson metro areas.

 | Component | General (National) Exam | State Exam |